 Important Events, Findings, Studies

-It was also in the 1970s that MDMA became extremely popular in the psychedelic therapy community, and began to show measurably positive effects in psychotherapy.
-It was during this time that it gained its nickname “Adam,” because many therapists felt that it brought their patients into an innocent-like state and helped them communicate more willingly.
+Alexander Shulgin was an American chemist and pharmacologist who became well-known in the psychedelic community.
+Because of his wife, Ann Shulgin, MDMA became extremely popular in the psychedelic psychotherapy community.
+It began to show measurably positive effects in psychotherapy particularly in treatments for Post-Traumatic Stress Disorder.
+During this period, MDMA gained its nickname “Adam,” because many therapists felt that it brought their patients into an innocent-like state and helped them communicate more willingly.

 Laws and Legal Status